healthverity/safe-harbor-data-provider-tools/README.md

 ## Questions

-If you have any questions regarding this tool or perhaps you were looking for information on HealthVerity's Audience Manager our home page is located [here](https://healthverity.com/audience-manager/) or email [info@healthverity.com](info@healthverity.com).
+If you have any questions regarding this tool or perhaps you were looking for information on HealthVerity's Audience Manager our home page is located [here](https://healthverity.com/audience-manager/).

+If you have general questions about Audience Manager you could also email us: [info@healthverity.com](info@healthverity.com) If you need support with this process please use this email instead:[support@healthverity.com](support@healthverity.com)